ETUI/BOE/README.md

 		console.log( foo.hello() );
 		console.log( foo.bar().hello() );

-Object.prototype.shadow(deepClone): Persudo clone, return a new object which its __proto__ point to the original object.
+Object.prototype.clone(deepClone): Object clone

 * deepClone: default to false, true to indicate clone sub objects and functions as well.

+Object.prototype.shadow(deepShadow): Persudo clone, return a new object which its __proto__ point to the original object. shadow() usually faster than clone() when doing shallow copy.

+* deepShadow: default to false, true to indicate clone sub objects and functions as well.

 ###String